Audi 80: B2 (1978–1986)

 Audi presented a redesigned 80 based on the B2 platform (Typ 81) in September 1978 and deliveries of the four-door sedan began a few weeks later in Europe.
 Deliveries of the fuel injected GLE and two-door bodied cars began early in 1979.
 The redesigned car was first seen in North America in 1979 (as a 1980 model).
 Audi continued to use the 80 nameplate in Europe, but badged their Typ 81 as the Audi 4000 in North America.
 The body of the B2 Audi 80 was designed by Giorgetto Giugiaro.
 No Avant variant was available, as the Volkswagen Passat filled that role, as the B2 was intended to move the 80 upmarket from the mid-sized family segment to a compact executive model pitched to rival the BMW 3 Series.
 The B2 also acted in a de facto sense, as a replacement for the ill-fated NSU Ro 80 that ceased production the year before, since Audi dropped the NSU brand completely following that car's demise.
 The corresponding B2 version of the Passat appeared two years later and, although the two cars shared the same platform and running gear as before, the Passat had a much stronger visual identity distinct from its Audi 80 sister in comparison with the B1.

 The 80 first became available with four-wheel drive in 1983.
 The model was essentially an Ur-Quattro without the turbocharger and with saloon bodywork.
 The four-wheel drive 80, however, weighed more than a front-wheel drive Audi 100 CD with the same 2144 cc 136 PS engine, and with its worse aerodynamics it was slower than the larger, better-equipped, and lower-priced 100.
 Top speeds are 187 and 199 km/h respectively, with similar fuel economy advantages for the larger 100.
 The 80 quattro received twin headlamps, a front spoiler with integrated foglights, and a body-coloured rubber spoiler on the rear.
 There was also a "quattro" script on the bootlid and a twin exhaust.
-The luggage compartment was marginally smaller (mostly in height), which meant only a temporary spare tire could be fitted.
+The luggage compartment was marginally smaller (mostly in height), which meant only a temporary spare wheel could be fitted.
 The 80 quattro was a bargain compared to the Ur-Quattro, but less so in comparison with the two-wheel drive 80 GTE or the 100 CD, although they did not offer the impressive road holding that the quattros do.